What is Stewardship? Why is it important?

 Stewardship supports the Orthodox Christian practice of consistent, cheerful and purposeful giving of time, talent and treasure in support of our Church and its ministries to help further the word and teachings of Jesus Christ.
 On a personal level, it supports and showcases a life being lived in Christ.

-Stewardship creates a culture and spirit of generosity and giving, for the Glory of God.
+Stewardship creates and fosters a spirit of generosity and giving for the Glory of God.
 When we are generous and give freely of our time, talent, and treasure we proclaim, preserve, and practice our Orthodox Christian faith and make a difference in our parish and community.

 Stewardship furthers Christ’s message within ourselves, our families, and our communities.
 This creates a spiritual atmosphere of worship, engagement, fulfillment, and inspiration that we can offer to the world, following the example set by God Himself of love, service, and giving.